Rastopyr/clearwater-ua/README.md

 # ClearWaterUa

-ClearWaterUa is a small `node.js` script, that allow make order from your cli.
+ClearWaterUa is a small package, that allow make order from your cli.
 This is unofficial script

 ## Installation